-- CBCs are done after acceptance and prior to matriculation, the results are reviewed by the associate dean for student affairs and admissions who then places in the student's education file if clean or redacts and sends to the Background Review Committee (BRC) when a problem has been identified using established BRC procedures found in SMHS Policy 3.4. - When cases are brought to the BRC from the medical program, the recommendations of the BRC are considered by the associate dean for student affairs and admissions who has the authority to determine the educational outcome of the case.
+- CBCs are done after acceptance and prior to matriculation, the results are reviewed by the associate dean for Student Affairs and Admissions who then places in the student's education file if clean or redacts and sends to the Background Review Committee (BRC) when CHI is identified using established BRC procedures found in SMHS Policy 3.4. - When cases are brought to the BRC from the medical program, the recommendations of the BRC are considered by the associate dean for Student Affairs and Admissions who has the authority to determine the educational outcome of the case.
 This is not brought to the Medical Student Academic Performance Committee (MSAPC) for consideration and is not appealable to the dean. - Students receive a pre-acceptance letter from the admissions committee explaining the potential adverse consequences of the findings of the CBC when there is a discrepancy with the application information. - The recommendation of the BRC and the educational outcome determination are kept in the medical student's educational files.